Judicial system of Turkey

 The judicial system of Turkey is defined by Articles 138 to 160 of the Constitution of Turkey.

 With the founding of the Republic, Turkey adopted a civil law legal system, replacing Ottoman law and the Sharia courts.
 The Civil Code, adopted in 1926, was based on the Swiss Civil Code of 1907 and the Swiss Code of Obligations of 1911.
 Although it underwent a number of changes in 2002, it retains much of the basis of the original Code.
 The Criminal Code, originally based on the Italian Criminal Code, was replaced in 2005 by a Code with principles similar to the German Penal Code and German law generally.
 Administrative law is based on the French equivalent and procedural law generally shows the influence of the Swiss, German and French legal systems.
+The system can be very slow – as of 2024 one land dispute has been ongoing for 53 years.

 The legal profession

 The general term for members of the legal profession in Turkey is hukukçu.
 In Turkey, any man or woman, after having graduated from a law faculty at a university, can become attorney-at-law or barrister (avukat), judge (hâkim or yargıç), prosecutor (savcı) or notary (noter) after terms of internship specified in separate laws.
-However, for the judges and prosecutors before getting the title of training judge (stajyer), they have to pass through a written exam which is held by Measuring, Selection and Placement Center (ÖSYM) and an interview carried out by a Committee mainly consisting of judges.
+However, before obtaining the title of trainee judge (stajyer), the judges and prosecutors have to pass a written exam, which is held by the Measuring, Selection and Placement Center (ÖSYM), and an interview carried out by a committee mainly consisting of judges.